JJ/hoborg/text/text.md

 in Andrew Jackson, a paleface and slaver long dead and now definitely buried.

-And now being the tenth year after the revolution that produced the All Races People's Republic of Florida.
+And now being the tenth year after the revolution that produced the United All Races People's Republic of Florida, or, if you prefer, la República Unida de Todas las Razas de Florida.

 But a free man has to earn a living, too.
 That is why I am after Manuel, the mechanical man.
-A real marvel of the people's republic ingenuity.
+A real marvel of the People's Republic ingenuity.
 Just look at him.
 All by himself, he has hushed everyone in this dusty, hot, humid and forsaken place.
 How can I describe it?
 I lack words, because there is nothing like it in the whole wide